chrisdmacrae/front-matter-manipulator/README.md

 `file|pattern`: the path to a file, or a glob pattern to mulitple files.

 `fields`: a space delimited list of all fields whose possible values you want to find.
-Supports [nested field notation](#nested-field-notation.
+Supports [nested field notation](#nested-field-notation).

 `--ignore`: a comma delimited list of file paths or glob patterns to ignore when loading files.